 Content is the driver for attracting visitors to your website.
-By creating engaging and useful information for the user, you are providing a solution to the problem they’re searching for.
+Creating engaging and valuable information for the user solves the problem they’re searching for.
 The search engines will reward you with better search engine optimization (SEO) value.
-But, how do you create content that will draw potential customers to your website?
+But how do you create content that will draw potential customers to your website?

 If you haven’t read part one of this series, you may want to read it before finishing this article: https://power-marketing.com/im-a-homebuilder-with-a-website-now-what/

 So, your website has content.
 But is the content SEO-friendly?
 Most home builders will have websites with standard pages (About Us, Communities, Floor Plans, Our Process, etc.), and the content is pretty straightforward.
 But, by adding targeted keywords to your content, you can attract more potential customers.
 Keywords are terms entered into a search engine’s query box when someone is looking for information.
 So, a sample query would be “home builders Denver.”
 Incorporating this phrase and similar terms naturally into your website’s content will increase your search value.
 Some free programs, such as Google’s Keyword Planner and Uber Suggest, can help you see keyword volumes and offer potential keyword ideas.
 Of course, if you don’t want to tackle this alone, most digital agencies will research it for you.
 Typically, there is a charge associated with this research.
 Homebuilder marketing agencies will likely have paid versions of SEO software such as SEMrush, Moz, and SpyFu.
 These software programs will do a more in-depth analysis and can create a plan much faster than the free program.

 Getting words to rank is much more complex and time-consuming than just adding some keywords to your existing content on your website.